Map-Only Advocates

 Re-enabling Messaging

-To turn messaging back on, simply check the Messaging Enabled? box on the advocate’s profile and save.
+To turn messaging back on, simply check the Accepts Messages? box on the advocate’s profile and save.
 The messaging form will reappear on their public profile immediately.
-The Contact CTA fields are preserved so you can toggle back and forth without losing your content.
+The alternate contact fields are preserved so you can toggle back and forth without losing your content.